Dewald928/Farm_IoT_ESP32Cam/README.md

 ## Important Notes
 ### Hardware notes
 * After uploading new software, unpower the device completely, making sure that the voltage regulator discharges.
 Or else the ADCs wont read correctly.
+### Software notes
+* Use espressif version 3.0.0.
+Newer versions will break things